joshua-hampton/exiftool-handler/README.md

   difficult to read.
 The handler shows the values with the line breaks included.

-- for [list tags](#nomeclature_tag_names) that contain multiple values, ExifTool will show the values concatenated with a comma followed by a space, i.e. ", ", as a delimiter.
+- for [list tags](#nomenclature_tag_names) that contain multiple values, ExifTool will show the values concatenated with a comma followed by a space, i.e. ", ", as a delimiter.
 It is not possible to distinguish this from a single value that just so happens to contain commas.
-The handler shows each value on a separate line with an incremental number shown in quare brackets after the [full tag name](#nomenclature_tag_names).
+The handler shows each value on a separate line with an incremental number shown in square brackets after the [full tag name](#nomenclature_tag_names).

-End of documentaion
+End of documentation